muppet9010/Factorio-Biter-Revive/README.md

 - Settings: one or more settings that this command includes values for.
 These settings will correspond to the mod's settings.
 While the mod setting values are restricted in range, command setting values can be at any scale of the correct type (i.e. integer) and the final result will be clamped to between 0% and 100%.
 This is to allow unusual streamer requirements.
 - Priority: this commands hierarchical state during the evaluation for current runtime settings.
 Types are: Enforced, Base, Add.

 When the mod is evaluating command and mod settings to identify the current runtime settings it follows the below logic.
-It reviews all active commands for inclusion of the current setting:
+It reviews all active commands for inclusion of the current setting, with the exception of "chanceFormula" setting (see its command setting fr details).
 1. If any have the Enforced priority then only these commands contribute to the runtime value of the setting.
 All other non Enforced priority commands and the mod setting are ignored for this.
 If multiple commands have Enforced priority then the "widest" vlaue will be used, i.e the lowest if the setting is a minimum and the largest if the setting is a maximum.
 2. If any have the Base priority then these commands will set the base value of the setting, replacing the mod setting.
 Any Add priority commands will be applied on top of this.
 If multiple commands have Base priority then the "widest" value will be used, i.e the lowest if the setting is a minimum and the largest if the setting is a maximum.
 3. If no command had Enforce or Base priority for this setting then the mod setting value will provide the base value.